The UCL Queen Square Institute of Neurology and UK Dementia Research Institute HQ

 The new building will be an internationally recognised symbol of our commitment to conquering dementia.
 It will enable us to attract the best researchers and to provide them with an optimum environment for getting the job done.
 Importantly, the new space will also connect our researchers to the public and people affected by dementia.

-The Institute of Neurology and Dementia Research Institute will occupy one of the three buildings on the redevelopment of 256 Gray’s Inn Road.
+The Queen Square Institute of Neurology and Dementia Research Institute, along with a UCLH NHS outpatient unit, will occupy one of the three buildings on the redevelopment of 256 Gray’s Inn Road.
 Hawkins\Brown has secured planning consent for the refurbishment of the Grade II listed Eastman Dental Clinic (plot 2) and a flexible and adaptable teaching and learning building to the rear of the site (plot 3).
-These buildings are being constructed alongside the Institute of Neurology.
+These buildings are being constructed alongside the Queen Square Institute of Neurology.

-We are currently acting as lead consultant supporting the principal contractor delivering the proposals for both the Institute of Neurology and wider masterplan.
+We are currently acting as lead consultant supporting the principal contractor delivering the proposals for both the Queen Square Institute of Neurology and wider masterplan.